FarzinKamari/CAIR_EMIP/README.md

 This package is the python and R implementation of the above entitled unpublished article.
 This package uses the python libraries numpy, pandas, and biopython.

-The easiest way to install CAIR-EMIP is by the following procedure using pip:
+The easiest way to run CAIR-EMIP Python codes is by typing these lines in cmd/terminal:
 ```
 git clone https://github.com/synaptic-proteolab/CAIR_EMIP.git
 cd CAIR-EMIP